-A resource pool is a homogeneous or heterogeneous aggregate of one or more servers, up to a maximum of 64.
-Before you create a pool or join a server to an existing pool, ensure that all servers in the pool meet the following requirements.
+A resource pool is a homogeneous or heterogeneous aggregate of one or more hosts, up to a maximum of 64.
+Before you create a pool or join a host to an existing pool, ensure that all hosts in the pool meet the following requirements.

-All of the servers in a Citrix Hypervisor resource pool must have broadly compatible CPUs, that is:
+All of the servers in a XenServer resource pool must have broadly compatible CPUs, that is:

 The CPU vendor (Intel, AMD) must be the same on all CPUs on all servers.

-In addition to the hardware prerequisites identified previously, there are some other configuration prerequisites for a server joining a pool:
+In addition to the hardware prerequisites identified previously, there are some other configuration prerequisites for a host joining a pool:

-It must have a consistent IP address (a static IP address on the server or a static DHCP lease).
+It must have a consistent IP address (a static IP address on the host or a static DHCP lease).
 This requirement also applies to the servers providing shared NFS or iSCSI storage.

-Its system clock must be synchronized to the pool master (for example, through NTP).
+Its system clock must be synchronized to the pool coordinator (for example, through NTP).